xorinzor/shoutzor-pagekit/README.md

 The Shoutzor module and required theme for Pagekit.

+**Not finished!
+Still under development**

-Keep in mind this module and theme are not designed to work nice with other modules, they're intended as a standalone app.
+**Keep in mind this module and theme are not designed to work nice with other modules, they're intended as a standalone app.**

 How to install:

 1. Copy the "xorinzor" directory into your pagekit's "packages" directory
 2. Enable the "Shoutzor" module and set your theme to the "shoutzor-theme" theme.
 3. Go to your site's pages and set the shoutzor dashboard page to be your homepage